maboiteaspam/node-newrelic-api/README.md

 [![Travis](https://travis-ci.org/marcellodesales/node-newrelic-api.svg)](https://travis-ci.org/marcellodesales/node-newrelic-api)
 [![Dependency Status](https://david-dm.org/marcellodesales/node-newrelic-api.svg)](https://david-dm.org/marcellodesales/node-newrelic-api)

-Async and Sync Node.js bindings for the New Relic XML and RESTFul APIs into a single one.
+Node.js bindings for the New Relic XML and RESTFul APIs into a single one.

 [![NPM](https://nodei.co/npm/node-newrelic-api.png?downloads=true&downloadRank=true&stars=true)](https://nodei.co/npm/node-newrelic-api/)

 Description
 ========

 New Relic provides some of their APIs through XML or RESTful JSON endpoints, but they use different hosts, methods.
-This is a consolidated API that intends to provide bindings to their Public APIs in Node.js using Async and Sync methods.
+This is a consolidated API that intends to provide bindings to their Public APIs in Node.js.

 * Async: Useful when implementing anything in the event loop for your app.
-* Sync: Useful for bootstrap APIs that needs to be executed sequentially.

 The APIs added per version are as follows: